 The Principal will attempt to determine the guilt or innocence of all parties involved in a fight.
 If innocence cannot be determined, all parties will be punished.
-The severity of punishment administered will depend on the student's role in the fight as either the aggressor or defender.
+The severity of punishment administered will depend on the student's role in the fight.